 Strong and consistent effects on the attitudes and behaviours of members towards climate action can be found across almost all assemblies, with evidence from Climate Assembly UK that this is sustained and even enhanced over time.

-Map of Climate Assemblies
+Summaries of National Climate Assemblies

 Key Features of Climate Assemblies